ashdoesdev/ApplicationBot/README.md

 ## Usage

-To customize the bot for your guild, a few edits will be needed.
+To customize the bot for your community, a few edits will be needed.

 1. Create your appSettings.
 Start by copying the appSettings to a new file.
 Customize the data accordingly.
 I usually set up appSettings.dev.json and appSettings.prod.json (one with keys for a dev Discord server, another with the "main" server).